What is a Facelift?

 - Blood or fluid collection

-- Skin sloughing, delayed healing at the incisions points
+- Skin sloughing, delayed healing at the incision points

 - Wide or thickened scars